lowlandtech/businessplan/Node.md

 #### LowlandTechClient

-The unit of work combines all the data sources that the current cardstrip node uses to interact with the network, the blockchain and the database.
+The client combines all the data sources that the current cardstrip node uses to interact with the network, the blockchain and the database.

 ````c#
 var client = new LowlandTechClient();
 ````

-Examples of the Unit of Work interface:
+Examples of the LowlandTechClient interface:

 ````c#
 public interface ILowlandTechClient {